neldridge/booksing/README.md

 ## todo
 - make sure sqlite features work reliably
 - add some way to convert books if ebook-convert is present
+- fix goreleaser so it can build with sqlite for all platforms

 ## Requirements
 - none